To contact Elisabeth M.W. Trefonas, ESQ., email EMWT@TrefonasLaw.com

 Charles Hruska - Paralegal

-Mr. Hurska joined the firm as a paralegal after graduating from Northeastern University School of Law.
+Charlie graduated from Northeastern University School of Law.
 While in law school, he worked with the Immigration and Human Rights division of Greater Boston Legal Services.
 He also interned as a law clerk for the Massachusetts Department of Environmental Protection, the international non-profit Root Capital, Inc., and a small litigation firm.
-He speaks Spanish, grew up in Nicaragua and Honduras, and continues to have a home in Nicaragua which he tries to visit as often as possible.
-Outside the office, Mr. Hruska enjoys playing and instructing tennis, hiking in the mountains, and visiting with friends and family.
-Mr. Hruska is pursuing his law license in California.
+He speaks Spanish, grew up in Nicaragua and Honduras, and continues to have a home in Nicaragua.
+Outside the office, Charlie enjoys playing tennis, hiking in the mountains, and visiting with friends and family.
+Charlie is licensed to practice law in Massachusetts.
+Therefore, his practice is strictly limited to federal immigration matters.

 Milessa Ortiz de Jesus - Paralegal